signebedi/law_knowledge_mgmt/cases/Riverside County v. McLaughlin.md

 tags:
   - 48-hour-rule
 ---
+#### Notes
+#idea many jurisdictions fail to uphold the 48-hour rule for warrantless arrestees booked after 5pm on a Friday.

 #### Facts
 McLaughlin was arrested without a warrant and argued that Riverside did not act promptly (within 48 hours) on judicial probable cause determinations and arraignment procedures in his case and others.